DisCoTec/discotec.github.io/2025/invited.md

 ![Hélène Coullon](/2025/keynote/HeleneCoullon.png){: .keynote}

-**Title:** _Efficient Reconfigurations with Programmable Life Cycles: Contributions to Safety, Declarativity, and Decentralization_

-**Abstract:** Large distributed software systems are now ubiquitous.
-A distributed system is typically deployed on heterogeneous distributed infrastructures with deployment dependencies between software entities that require coordination mechanisms.
-Once deployed, distributed systems may need to be reconfigured.
-Reconfiguring a system consists of changing the configuration while the system is running.

-Reconfigurations are critical procedures typically triggered when: the system enters an invalid or unstable state because of internal or external events or needs to be optimized (or updated) for energy, security, or quality-of-service reasons.
-As a consequence, reconfiguration should be done as fast as possible.
+**Title:** _Challenges in Infrastructure-as-Code: efficiency, decentralization, and formalization_

+**Abstract:** In this talk I will try to draw your attention to infrastructure-as-code (IaC) tools and languages.
+These languages enable managing distributed infrastructures and applications through code, thus achieving interesting properties such as versionability, testability, and sharability.
+Their use is particularly crucial for automatically and correctly managing resources in the Cloud, especially for large-scale infrastructures (fog or edge computing).
+Infrastructure-as-Code languages include aspects of programming languages, life-cycle coordination, dynamic reconfiguration and autonomic computing.
+I am going to focus in particular on three scientific challenges in IaC: efficiency, decentralization and formalization.

-Reconfiguration procedures manipulate a cornerstone element: the life cycles of software entities.
-In this presentation, I present a full study on introducing programmable life cycles of software entities and their automatic coordination during reconfigurations.
+This talk will be punctuated by my own contributions to dynamic reconfiguration: a full study to leverage programmable life-cycles of software entities and their automatic coordination during reconfigurations.
 This programmability offers more opportunities for parallelism and concurrency.
-In consequence, programmable life cycles significantly reduce the execution time of reconfigurations.
-However, as more complexity is introduced, it is more difficult to guarantee other good properties offered in the literature: the safety of reconfigurations; the declarativity of reconfigurations; and the decentralization of the reconfiguration process.
+As a consequence, programmable life-cycles significantly reduce the execution time of reconfigurations.
+However, as more complexity is introduced, it becomes harder to guarantee other positive properties offered by the literature: safety, declarativity, and decentralization.

-In this presentation, I will explore the feasibility of all these properties combined with programmable life cycles.
+I will open this talk on the problem of resilience and robustness of infrastructure and associated potential new challenges in IaC.

 **Bio:** Hélène Coullon is an associate professor at IMT Atlantique, France.
 She received her Ph.D. in 2014 from the University of Orléans (France).
 Her research topics are large-scale distributed and geo-distributed systems, in particular their deployment and dynamic reconfiguration.
 She combines expertise from different fields including Component-Based Software Engineering (CBSE), Infrastructure-as-Code (IaC), formal methods and languages, parallelism, and domain specific languages.